vernemq/vernemq/docs/connect.rst

 Javascript
 ----------

-We recommend to use the official `Paho MQTT client library <http://eclipse.org/paho/clients/js/>`_.
+We recommend the official `Paho MQTT client library <http://eclipse.org/paho/clients/js/>`_.
 This library is meant to be used in the web browser.
 It requires that VerneMQ has a websocket listener configured.
 A simple example for using the client on a webpage could look like the following:

 .. code-block:: Javascript